mongodb/leafygreen-ui/packages/polymorphic/README.md

 ## With Emotion `styled` API

 `Polymorphic` also supports usage with Emotions `styled` API.
-To get TypeScript to accepts the Polymorphic props, explicitly type your styled component as `PolymorphicComponentType`.
+To get TypeScript to accept the Polymorphic props you'll need to explicitly type your styled component as `PolymorphicComponentType`.

 ```tsx
 const StyledPolymorph = styled(Polymorph)`